 Mark Fainaru-Wada joined ESPN in November 2007 as an investigative reporter for ESPN’s Enterprise Unit, which is charged with developing long-form, investigative features to be presented across multiple platforms.

-The San Francisco-based Fainaru-Wada contributes to all aspects of ESPN’s news and information programming, including SportsCenter, Outside the Lines and ESPNEWS, as well as ESPN.com, ESPN Radio, and ESPN the Magazine.
+The San Francisco-based Fainaru-Wada contributes to all aspects of ESPN’s news and information programming, including SportsCenter, Outside the Lines and as well as ESPN.com and ESPN Radio.

 He currently is working with his brother and ESPN colleague, Steve Fainaru, on a book about the NFL and brain damage, to be published in the fall by Crown Arhcetype, a division of Random House.
 As well, the PBS program Frontline, in partnership with ESPN’s Outside the Lines, is producing a documentary based on the reporters’ research.
 Over the past year, the brothers have presented a series of investigative and enterprise stories on the topic for various ESPN platforms.